-In response to needs industry and Academia, the Department now offers options in Computer Science and Statistics.
+In response to needs in industry and Academia, the Department now offers Postgraduate and undergraduate degrees in Industrial Mathematics with options in Computer Science and Statistics respectively.

 Then and now, the Department provides academic services for her students as well as students of other departments in the University.
-The Department presently has total in-house Faculty strength of nineteen (19) and three (3) Staff.
-In addition to the in-house Faculty, the Department also has five Adjunct lecturers made up of three (4) Professors and one (1) Senior Lecturer.
+The Department presently has total in-house Faculty strength of twenty one (21) and three (3) Staff.

 Philosophy and Objectives

-- To develop in students’ enthusiasm for mathematics and appreciation of its applications in different areas of our national manpower needs.
+- Develop in students’ enthusiasm for mathematics and appreciation of its applications in different areas of our national manpower needs.

-- To produce graduates who can handle mathematics in industrial, business and related disciplines involving mathematics.
+- Produce graduates who can handle mathematics in science, engineering, business and related disciplines involving mathematics.

-- To prepare students for graduate studies in specialized areas of mathematics or multi-disciplinary areas involving mathematics.
+- Prepare students for graduate studies in specialized areas of mathematics or multi-disciplinary areas involving mathematics.

-- To develop in students the ability to apply their mathematics knowledge and skills to the solution of theoretical and practical problems in real-life situations.
+- Develop in students the ability to apply their knowledge of mathematics and skills to the solution of theoretical and practical problems in real-life situations.

-- To provide service courses in mathematics for students in other disciplines requiring working knowledge of mathematics.
+- Provide service courses in mathematics for students in other disciplines requiring a working knowledge of mathematics.